mahat/LogisticRegression/README.md

 - Voting process showed

 # Cross Validation
-- Conduction Cross validation on logistic regression model in order to find optimal regularization parameter
+- Using Cross validation on logistic regression model in order to find optimal regularization parameter
-- GridSearch and LogisticRegressionCV are used
+- GridSearch and LogisticRegressionCV are used in Sklearn
 - Validating model using K-fold cross validation at the end
 - Comparing result between models with random selected regularization parameter and carefully selected regularization parameter